romsson/dragit/README.md

 #### dragit.mouse.dragging

+Below are the different `drag-type` strategies:

 * `horizontal`
 * `vertical`
 * `curvilinear`
 * `flow` flow dragging method.
 Usually well suited for background * motion.
 * `free` dragging with no constraints on the activated element, returns to its original position

+### drag-scope

 ### dragit.focus

-* Functions related to the focus that is being
+* Functions related to the focus that is being dragged

 ### dragit.trajectory

+Handles trajectories

-* `dragit.trajectory.display`          : displays the currently dragged element's trajectory
+* `dragit.trajectory.display(class)`          : displays the currently dragged element's trajectory
 * `dragit.trajectory.displayUpdate`           : update the trajectory
-* `dragit.trajectory.displayAll`       : displays all trajectories
+* `dragit.trajectory.displayAll(class)`       : displays all trajectories
-* `dragit.trajectory.toggle`           : toggle the display of current trajectory
+* `dragit.trajectory.toggle(class)`           : toggle the display of current trajectory
-* `dragit.trajectory.toggleAll`        : toggle the display of all trajectories
+* `dragit.trajectory.toggleAll(class)`        : toggle the display of all trajectories
-* `dragit.trajectory.remove`           : removes the created trajectory
+* `dragit.trajectory.remove(class)`           : removes the created trajectory
-* `dragit.trajectory.removeAll`        : removes all trajectories
+* `dragit.trajectory.removeAll(class)`        : removes all trajectories

 ### dragit.evt